Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Method

 \textbf{Motivation.} To enhance the performance of existing low-light enhancement methods, some approaches incorporate multi-modality information, such as edge and semantic maps.
 However, all of these incorporated priors operate at a 2D level, making them inadequate for accurately representing the corresponding real-world 3D structure.
 While deriving explicit 3D priors, such as point clouds and meshes, from 2D data is a highly ill-posed problem~\cite{pontes2019image2mesh,hu2021self}, there are alternative approaches to obtain pseudo-3D data in a data-driven manner, one of which is depth information.

 Depth estimation has been a long-standing task, and it has recently reached new heights with the development of large models.
 By training on extensive datasets that encompass diverse scenes and objects, current depth estimation models (e.g., DPT~\cite{ranftl2021vision}) exhibit remarkable zero-shot performance on various images and videos.
-Consequently, we suggest distilling depth information from SOTA depth prediction networks and integrating it into the low-light enhancement task.
+Consequently, we suggest distilling depth information from SOTA monocular depth prediction networks and integrating it into the LLE task.

-\textbf{Implementation.} In this paper, we focus on the supervised learning manner for LLE, where low-light data is denoted as $I_l$, and the normal-light data is represented as $I_n$.
-As shown in Fig., we set a lightweight depth estimation branch $\mathcal{F}$ for a given target LLE framework $\mathcal{G}$ to be improved.
+\textbf{Implementation.} In this paper, we focus on the supervised learning manner for LLE, where low-light data is denoted as $I_d$, and the normal-light data is represented as $I_n$.
+As shown in Fig.~\ref{fig:fig1}, we set a lightweight depth estimation branch $\mathcal{F}$ for a given target LLE framework $\mathcal{G}$ to be improved. $\mathcal{F}$ takes the input of $I_d$ and output $\hat{d}_d$, as